yusheng-wang/HDCM/README.md

 Data and Codes for the paper: “Efficient and Effective Calibration of Numerical Model Outputs Using Hierarchical Dynamic Models” by Y. Chen, X. Chang, B. Zhang, and H. Huang.

 ## Data
-Daily PM2.5 concentrations of China's Beijing-Tianjin-Hebei (BTH) region from the CMAQ system and national monitoring stations.
+Daily PM2.5 concentrations of China's Beijing-Tianjin-Hebei (BTH) region from the Community Multiscale Air Quality (CMAQ) system and national monitoring stations.
 The datasets contain two seasons of 2015 described in Section 2 of the manuscript.
 Besides PM2.5 concentrations, these datasets contain many necessary covariates, such as longitude, latitude, air pressure, temperature, dew point, cumulative wind power, and other variables.

 There are 3 .RData files.
 -	CMAQ_PM25.RData contains numerical model outputs;